SaimonL/weather/README.md

 You can signup and get an API key that gives you 1 million api calls a month for free.
 You can visit their [doc](https://www.weatherapi.com/docs/) section for more details.

+The code for the API call is located in folder: "app/services/weather_api_service/"

+The configuration is located: "config/initializers/weather_api.rb"
+You can change the cache minutes by changing `WEATHER_CACHE_TTL_MINUTES`.
+You can also change the version `WEATHER_API_VERSION`.
+Currently, it only has v1.

+## Test

+RSpec is used.
+You can run it by executing `bin/rspec` or `bundle exec rspec`.
+Once you are done running the test, see the coverage "coverage/rspec.html".